 The hack squat is much different than the conventional free weight barbell squat.
-But both movements target the same primary muscles groups and the strength benefits are very similar as well.
-However, it’s beneficial to know where the two contrast and how to incorporate the hack squat in your training regime.
+But both movements target the same primary muscle groups and the strength benefits are very similar as well.
+However, it’s beneficial to know what differentiates the two and how to incorporate the hack squat in your training regime.

 Here’s some detailed information about this functional movement, with exercise instructions, and some neat variations…

-The hack squat is a compound movement which works all lower-body muscles (quadriceps, hamstrings, glutes, calves, and hip flexors) and the core muscles; which include the rectus abdominis and internal/external obliques.
+The hack squat is a compound movement that works all lower-body muscles (quadriceps, hamstrings, glutes, calves, and hip flexors) and the core muscles; which include the rectus abdominis and internal/external obliques.

-The quadriceps are usually the main target muscle during any variation of a squat.
-But the posterior chain (Backside of the body) of muscles are involved as well since a lot of the weight load is placed on the spinal erectors.
+The quadriceps are usually the main, target muscle during any variation of a squat.
+But the upper posterior chain (Backside of the body) of muscles are heavily involved as well.

-So, the glutes and hamstrings are indirectly engaged, especially since you’re squatting the weight through the heels.
-Calves are stimulated as a result and the core group of muscles plays a big role in stabilization.
-But the hip flexor muscles also do a lot of work as they are used as a hinge to propel the weight upward.
+So, the glutes and hamstrings are engaged, especially since you’re squatting the weight up using your heels.
+Calves are stimulated as a result and the core muscles play a big role in stabilization.
+But the hip flexor muscles also do a lot of work as they contribute to lower body exercises by default.
 (1)

 Hack Squat Benefits